Wiki · Concept · Last reviewed July 1, 2026

 An Overlay document is a JSON object that may be represented in JSON or YAML.
 The root Overlay Object includes an overlay version string, an info object, an optional extends URI reference for the target document, and an ordered actions array.
 The specification requires actions to be applied sequentially, with each action operating on the result of the previous action.

 Each Action Object has a target and a modifier.
-The target is an RFC 9535 JSONPath query expression that identifies elements in the target OpenAPI description.
+The target is an RFC 9535 JSONPath query expression that identifies one or more elements in the target OpenAPI description.
 The modifier determines what happens there: update, remove, or copy.
-Overlay v1.1.0 added the copy property and improved support for updating primitive values such as strings and integers.
-It also updated the specification for full RFC 9535 JSONPath compliance.
+If a target expression selects zero nodes, the specification treats the action as succeeding without changing the document.
+If it selects multiple nodes for update or copy, those nodes must be compatible object, array, or primitive nodes.

 Agent Context